tjrules/blog-app-part-one/README.md

   * You can choose whether you want to whiteboard the wireframes or use some program.
   * Refer back to the [todo app wireframes](https://git.generalassemb.ly/nyc-wdi-ada/HW_U02_D10_TODO_APP-/blob/master/wireframes.md) for an example of what we expect!
 - Routes - design the HTTP route architecture of your app
-- Set up a github repo and project board for your project
+- Set up a separate standing github repo (NOT this repo!) and **project board** for your project
 - Find an API that you plan on using and test it out

 ## Timeline

-* *Start Planning* - 5:00PM on Monday, May 1 - Choose a project and begin planning
+* *Start Planning* - 5:00PM on Tuesday, November 28 - Choose a project and begin planning
-* *Project Approvals* - 10:00 AM on Tuesday, May 2 - Wireframes (like [the todo app wireframe examples](https://git.generalassemb.ly/nyc-wdi-ada/HW_U02_D10_TODO_APP-/blob/master/wireframes.md)), user stories, database structure.
+* *Project Approvals* - 9:30 AM - 10:30 AM on Wednesday, November 29 - Wireframes, user stories, database structure.
-* *First Check-in* - with squad leader on Wednesday, May 3 - Project board, which API you plan to use.
+* *First Check-in* - 12:00 PM Thursday, November 30 with squad leader - Project board, which API you plan to use, proof of concept.
-* *Second Check-in* - 12:00PM on Friday, May 5 - Git repo, routes structure, initial Heroku deployment.
+* *Second Check-in* - 12:00PM on Friday, December 1 - Git repo, routes structure, database, initial Heroku deployment(we will provide the steps).
 * *Stand Ups* - Every day with your squad leader
-* *Presentations* - 10:00AM on Monday, May 7
+* *Presentations* - 10:00AM on Tuesday, December 5th ( YOU GET AN EXTRA DAY!
+MAKE US PROUD ❤️ )

 ## Deliverables

 - A full CRUD app, with create, edit, and delete functionality, hosted on Heroku
-- A public repository on Github.com with your code for this project & a thorough commit history dating back to the beginning of the project
+- A public repository on **Github.com** with your code for this project & a thorough commit history dating back to the beginning of the project
 - A thorough `README.md` file that contains the following:
     - The project's name and description
     - Your wireframes and user stories